-Reduction linocut print with metal pigments on paper mounted on Tyvek with Mylar case
+Reduction linocut with metal pigments on paper mounted on Tyvek

 Copies are in private collections

-Jasper's 72 Triangles is an artist book inspired by the recent "Number" reliefs by Jasper Johns.
+Jasper's 72 Triangles is an artist book inspired by the "Number" reliefs by Jasper Johns.

-Starting with the concept of a single number in a discrete area, in this case a double-sided triangle, and then connecting 36 double-sided triangles together, the book-painting becomes dynamic by folding into many different configurations of triangles for display.
+Starting with the concept of a single number in a discrete area, in this case a double-faced triangle, and then connecting 36 double-faced triangles together, the book becomes dynamic by folding it into many different configurations of triangles for display.

 The work uses only the numbers of 1,2,3,4,5,6,7,8 and 0.
 Adding the displayed numbers together results in a sum that is a multiple of 12 or 36 or 72 in many of the possible triangle combinations.

 A folding diagram is provided as an aid to returning the book to its correct folded state to fit into its case.